AFLplusplus/AFLplusplus/llvm_mode/README.lto.md

    the program to our executable

 The result:
- * 15% speed gain compared to llvm_mode
+ * 10-15% speed gain compared to llvm_mode
  * non-colliding edge coverage :-)
- * due to an unknown issue not all interesting edges are instrumened - this is currently investigated
+ * due to an unknown issue not a small number of interesting edges are instrumened - this is currently investigated

 Because of no collisions and the speed gain the new LTO mode is already better than llvm_mode even with the issue present.